piyushraihub/drupaldev/README.md

 - git clone git@github.com:piyushraihub/drupaldev.git
 - cd drupaldev/
 - composer update
-   - If all folders and files of drupal lightling would not come in docroot folder automatically then run comeposer update again.
+   - If all folders and files of drupal lightling would not come in docroot folder automatically then run command (comeposer update) again.
 - vagrant up
-  - If there would be anything go wrong during provisioning then run vagrant -provision
+  - If there would be anything go wrong during provisioning then run command (vagrant -provision)